vamsiramakrishnan/TrafficSignRecognition/README.md

 * Each VGGNet block has two 2D Convolutions and a subsampling layer ( Max Pooling )
 * We use 4 layers of VGG Net to increase depth from 32 to 128
 * We use Multi-scale convolutions and concatenate them with the VGG blocks using subsampling before we connect them to the fully connected layer

+# Model Training
+* Use of complete augmented dataset where each image is perturbed 10 times using augmentation techniques with an intensity factor and minimum sample target over 30 epochs.
+* The hyperparameters are fixed using search epochs for a simpler dataset and 2 classes.
+* The learning rate schedule is implemented as follows -> Learning Rate = Learning Rate/2 when validation accuracy decreases or becomes noisy.
+* After achieving 95 % validation accuracy we use a balanced dataset to train the model for 20 epochs with higher dropout rate and low learning rate